• Skip to primary navigation

 • In a bowl, add butter, corn syrup, and peppermint extract.
 Stir to combine.
 Add confectioner's sugar and mix until a dough forms.
 If dough is very sticky, add up to another ¼ cup of confectioner's sugar.

 • Dust hands with additional confectioner's sugar.
 Roll dough into small balls (about 2 teaspoons each in size).
-Flatten ball with your hands into a small disc (about ¼" thickness) and place onto a baking sheet lined with wax paper or parchment.
-Refrigerate discs for 30 minutes, or until firm.
+Flatten dough balls with your hands into small discs (about ¼" thickness) and place onto prepared baking sheet.
+Refrigerate (or freeze) discs for 30 minutes, or until firm.

 • In a microwave safe bowl, microwave melting wafers in 30 second increments, stirring every 30 seconds, until melted and smooth.

 • Gently place each peppermint disc, one at a time, in the melted chocolate.
 Flip over with a fork, then gently remove from chocolate, tapping on the edge of the bowl to remove excess chocolate.
-Slide candy off fork and back onto lined baking sheet.
+Using a butter knife, slide patties off fork and back onto the baking sheet.

-• Allow to cool and harden at room temperature for 30 minutes, or 10 minutes in the refrigerator.
+• Allow to cool and harden at room temperature for 10 minutes in the refrigerator, or 30 minutes at room temperature.
 Store in a sealed container at room temperature.

 Equipment Recommendations